-The BACB’s ethics requirements, as outlined in the Professional and Ethical Compliance Code for Behavior Analysts and the RBT Ethics Code, provide the foundation for consumer, applicant, and certificant protection.
+The BACB’s ethics requirements, as outlined in the BACB’s various codes of ethics, provide the foundation for consumer, applicant, and certificant protection.
 Please check back periodically to ensure that you have the current versions of these documents.

 In keeping with its mission to provide consumer protection, the BACB works to promote and maintain standards of professional conduct in the practice of behavior analysis.
 The BACB Ethics Department implements Code-enforcement procedures to address alleged violations of any ethics requirements.
-The term “ethics requirements” is used to encompass all the elements in the Professional and Ethical Compliance Code for Behavior Analysts and the RBT Code of Ethics.
+The term “ethics requirements” is used to encompass all the elements in the Ethics Code for Behavior Analysts and the RBT Ethics Code (2.0).